 Role and Responsibilities

-The Media Associate will have experience in and be responsible for the following:
+The Content Analyst will be responsible for the following:

 Qualifications and experience

-The successful candidate must offer the following qualifications and experience:
+We expect the successful candidate to offer the following qualifications and experience:

 Salary, location, terms, etc

-- Training: We do not provide any formal training as part of the role – you will be learning a huge amount from working alongside Michael, the Cleaning Up guests and the Liebreich Associates team.
-We will consider requests for any training courses that you think might benefit you, however peripherally, in fulfilling the role requirements.
+- Training: We do not provide any formal training as part of the role – you will be learning a huge amount from working alongside Michael on the most pressing energy, transport and finance issues of the day.
+However, we will consider requests for any training courses that you think might benefit you, however peripherally, in fulfilling the job requirements.

 Process and timing

-The recruitment process for the Media Associate will be as follows:
+The recruitment process will be managed, as follows:

-- Michal Grabka, Acting Producer of Cleaning Up, will undertake an initial screening of resumes.
-Please note – with our apologies – that only candidates that pass this stage will be given personal feedback.
+- Michal Grabka, current Content Associate and Piotr Pajda, Venture Associate at Liebreich Associates, will assess and undertake an initial screening.
+Please note – with our apologies – that only candidates that reach this stage will be given personal feedback.

-- Michael will conduct final interviews; following his selection of the successful candidate, we will require two references – one personal, one professional
+- Michael will conduct final interviews and, following his selection of the successful candidate, we will require two professional references and one personal reference.